jonnyabrams/docking-station/README.md

 When I finished the Makers Academy boot camp in May 2022 I decided to consolidate what I'd learned about TDD by going back over some of the Ruby exercises they'd set us along the way, this time doing them in JavaScript.

-The first of these was the 'Boris Bikes' (I prefer 'docking station') challenge, which works as follows in the Node REPL:
+The first of these was the 'Boris Bikes' (I prefer 'docking station') challenge, which asks you to make a docking station that can dock and release bikes, with a specified capacity that can be overridden.

+Furthermore, bikes can be reported as broken and loaded into a van to be taken to a garage, where they can be fixed and subsequently returned to the docking station by van.

+## Interface Example

 ```
 ➜  src git:(main) ✗ node